jacksonrayhamilton/context-coloring/README.md

 a [linter][] could also spot those errors, and if integrated with [flycheck][], an extra spot opens up in your editing toolbelt.

-Give context coloring a try; you may find that it *changes the way you write code*.
+Give context-coloring a try; you may find that it *changes the way you write code*.

 ## Features